corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 Perform the following steps if you are adding a new Corda 4.12 node to a network that is only running Corda 4.12 nodes, but also contains older Corda 4.x transactions.

 {{< note >}}
-In this scenario, you must keep a copy of the old CorDapp contract JAR file.
+In this scenario, you still require a copy of the old CorDapp contract JAR file.
 {{< /note >}}

 1. Set up the node folder structure without the `legacy-contracts` folder.